Pricing Professional Development Programs: 10 Strategies for Profitable Growth

 The most sustainable B2B learning relationships evolve from one-off programs to ongoing partnerships.
 Structure initial pricing to facilitate this transition.

 Where volume and longevity are likely, design pricing so margins increase over time.
-Amortise upfront costs into cohort or per-learner fees, then charge higher margins on these elements.
+Amortise upfront costs into cohort or per-learner fees, then charge higher margins on these elements in later cohorts.
 This positions you as a low upfront cost option while generating larger margins once you reach the payback period.

-These models work particularly well with online courses and government initiatives with locked-in volume through required or compliance-based learning, as online delivery has low variable costs and required learning locks in long-term volumes.
+These models work particularly well with online courses and government initiatives with locked-in volume through required or compliance-based learning – online delivery has low variable costs, and required learning locks in long-term volumes.

-Be cautious of volume promises, but where commitment exists, consider SaaS-like models rather than traditional learning approaches – the long-term upside justifies the investment.
+Be cautious of volume promises, but where genuine commitment exists, consider SaaS-like models rather than traditional learning approaches.
+The long-term upside justifies the investment.

 10. Defend Scope and Assumptions in Pricing